yuretz/FreeAwait/README.md

 FreeAwait is a tiny .NET library implementing a free monad-like pattern with C# async/await.
 It can be used as a more [functional alternative to dependency injection](https://blog.ploeh.dk/2017/01/27/from-dependency-injection-to-dependency-rejection/), that comes without the need to give up on the good old idiomatic C# code style.

 ## Reasons to use
-* :test_tube: control over side effects, loose coupling and better testability;
+* :heavy_check_mark: control over side effects, loose coupling and better testability;
 * :scroll: code looks more idiomatic than composed LINQ expressions suggested by other good libraries;
 * :hourglass: it's free, freedom is worth a wait (terrible pun, sorry).